 The Importance of the pH Scale

-Aside from chloramine, chlorine and heavy metals, there are other things to watch out for with your aquarium water.
+Aside from chloramine, chlorine, and heavy metals, there are other things to watch out for with your aquarium water.
 The pH of your water is very important to the health and longevity of your fish.
-You can check the pH of your water by using a water testing kit, and it’s advised that you not only check new water that is going into the tank, but the water that is already in your tank on a routine basis.
-Large fluctuations in pH can cause harm to your fish and plant life in a very short time frame, so it’s important to keep an eye on.
+You can check the pH of your water by using a water testing kit, and it’s advised that you not only check new water that is going into the tank but the water that is already in your tank on a routine basis.
+Large fluctuations in pH can cause harm to your fish and plant life in a very short time frame, so it’s important to keep an eye on them.

 The pH scale measures how acidic or alkaline your water is.
-It ranges from 1-14, with 7 being the neutral middle ground.
+It ranges from 1to 14, with 7 being the neutral middle ground.
 Different fish species will prefer different ranges of pH, so it’s an important factor to consider when stocking a community tank.

 What about other water sources?

 All of this might sound like using tap water is a huge hassle.
-On the contrary, since most everyone has access to it, tap water is the best option for using in your tank.
-Using a natural water source, such as spring water, rain water, or pond water is a bad idea for several reasons.
+On the contrary, since most everyone has access to it, tap water is the best option for use in your tank.
+Using a natural water source, such as spring water, rainwater, or pond water is a bad idea for several reasons.
 The main reason is contact with pollutants.
 All tap water goes through a sanitation process as well as being filtered through the ground which removes most of the pollution from the water.
 Water that has been pulled from a pond or rain barrel will not have been treated in this way.
-Spring water might be cleaner, however it will also have a variety of minerals in it that may affect the overall water quality for your fish.
+Springwater might be cleaner, however, it will also have a variety of minerals in it that may affect the overall water quality for your fish.

 Bottled water is another poor option for filling a fish tank.
-Not only is this going to be quite expensive for an average sized tank, but bottled water is often not regulated and should still be tested before adding to a tank.
-Not to mention many bottled waters are also fortified with minerals and additives that could be problematic for your tank.
+Not only is this going to be quite expensive for an average-sized tank, but bottled water is often not regulated and should still be tested before adding to a tank.
+Not to mention many bottled glasses of water are also fortified with minerals and additives that could be problematic for your tank.
 The safest and most economical course of action is to use your tap water that has been treated for your aquarium with a conditioner or through one of the above mechanical methods.